-c) Rounding off figures

-All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
+c) Rounding off figures All figures shown in this annual financial report, other than a rate in the dollar, re rounded to the nearest dollar.
 Amounts are presented in Australian Dollars.

-d) Comparative figures

-Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.
+d) Comparative figures Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.

-When the Shire applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding period in addition to the minimum comparative financial report is presented.

-e) Budget comparative figures

-Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of disclosure.
+When the Shire applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding eriod in addition to the minimum comparative financial report is presented e) Budget comparative figures Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of f) Superannuation g) Fair value of assets and liabilities

-f) Superannuation

 The Shire contributes to a number of Superannuation Funds on behalf of employees.
-All funds to which the Shire contributes are defined contribution plans.
+All funds to which the Shire contributes are defined contribution